vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

 We will again try to keep it quite simple.
 Through the data values file, we can provide a data source (to Prometheus).
 The prometheus URL is an internal Kubernetes URL, made up of Pod Name and Namespace of the Prometheus Server.
 Since Grafana is also running in the cluster, they are able to communicate using internal K8s networking.

-You will probably want to use a different virtual host fdqn, and you can add that it to your DNS once the Grafana Load Balancer service has allocated it with an IP address after deployment.
+You will probably want to use a different virtual host fdqn, and you can add that to your DNS once the Grafana Load Balancer service has allocated it with an IP address after deployment.
 As mentioned other options are to use an ExternalDNS, or add the entry to the local /etc/hosts file of the desktop which will launch the browser to Grafana.
 Since I have admin access to my DNS server, I can simply add this manually to my DNS.

 The Grafana service type is set to Load Balancer by default.